Solar power in France: Feed-in tariffs

 France is aiming to increase its solar PV capacity from 11.5 GW in March 2021 to 23 GW by the end of 2023.
 The country offers feed-in tariffs for small-scale solar PV up to 100 kWp on rooftops for self-consumption, with a specific grid tariff for collective users and exemption from the domestic tax on electricity for projects under 1 MW.
 However, a proposal to reduce solar PV subsidies for ongoing projects until 2030 has created controversy, affecting the sector's growth despite the target of reaching 40 GW by 2028.
+As the number of hours with negative prices increased from 352 in 2024, to 513 in 2025, such proposal includes a change in tariff that promotes grid batteries.

 Residential solar PV capacity

 According to a report on behalf of the European Commission by 2020 France would have an estimated 1,484 MW of residential solar PV capacity with 458,000 residential solar PV prosumers in the country representing 1.6% of households.
 The average size of residential solar PV systems is estimated to be 3.24 kW moving to 2030.
 The technical potential for residential solar PV in France is estimated at 34,810 MW.
 The payback time for residential Solar PV in France is 25.1 years as of 2015.
 Some of the advantages of small scale residential Solar include eliminating the need for extra land, keeping cost saving advantages in local communities and empowering households to become prosumers of renewable electricity and thus raising awareness of wasteful consumption habits and environmental issues through direct experience.